5 steps to build your success

 Step 2 - Things change:

 Change is the only constant so check in regularly.
-Confirm that the objectives set are still what is expected of you.
+Confirm that the objectives are still what is expected of you.
 Make sure to ask if any additional priorities have been added or are coming up.
-Most managers communicate these things but sometimes, when they are busy, updates get missed and you’re the one who wastes a week or two in the wrong direction - so take responsibility to check in.
+Most managers communicate these things but, when they are busy, updates get missed and you’re the one who wastes a week or two in the wrong direction - so take responsibility to check in.
 Use e-mail to follow up any discussions, changes or new agreements.

 Step 3 – Ask for feedback:

-Again busy managers may not realize how much time has passed or, more likely, will just assume you're on track.
+Again busy managers may not realize how much time has passed and will just assume you're on track.
 If you have been left on your own make sure that you reach out for feedback.
 Send a weekly e-mail update and include: where you are relative to goals, a sample of your work requesting direct feedback, or summarize your metrics and ask if they meet the mark.
 Also ask directly if he/she is aware of any areas you could improve in.
 Don’t wait for a formal review, it may be too late - be proactive.
 All managers appreciate employees who take responsibility for their success.

 Step 4 – Taking in Feedback